upstarter/cryptowise/README.md

 - [Helm](www.helm.sh) - Power tools for Kubernetes
  <!-- ![](./docs/assets/particle-background.gif) -->
 <img src="./misc/media/color_logo_with_background.png" width="100%" height="550">

+If you are interested in learning the latest WealthTech algorithms and adding skills like new development tools (elixir, microservices, react, and gitops), contributing to this project would be a good opportunity for you to pick them up.

 ## To update all submodules at once
 `git pull --recurse-submodules`